ssomanch/DEE/README.md

 ## Introduction

-This repo contains code for DEE and the experiments in the DEE paper.
+This repo contains code for the following paper and replicating the experiments in the DEE paper.
+We will update the paper soon such that the method is available as a standalone package.

+B. Jakubowski, S. Somanchi, E. McFowland III, and D. B. Neill.
+Exploiting Discovered Regression Discontinuities to Debias Conditioned-on-Observable Estimators. <em>Journal of Machine Learning Research (JMLR)</em>, Forthcoming, 2023.

 ## Instructions